CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 to advise users how to report security issues, and how these issues will be handled.

+Version: 0.1.3

 Status: ⚠️ DRAFT

 ## The format of the security policy

-The security policy should be a text document with minimal formatting, either as a plain text `SECURITY` file, a markdown `SECURITY.md` file, or a POD format `SECURITY.pod` file.
+The security policy should be a text document with minimal formatting, either as a plain text `SECURITY-POLICY` file, a markdown `SECURITY-POLICY.md` file, or a POD format `SECURITY-POLICY.pod` file.

 (Using `SECURITY.txt` or `security.txt` is discouraged, as that is often associated with https://securitytxt.org/ which has a different